parrt/msds501/notes/aws.md

 *TODO*: Add warning not to try scp from remote machine.
 Do it from the laptop. many people made this mistake.
 Show two tabs, one local and one remote for terminal.
 Also show the use of fully qualified pathnames to get to the key files or data files.  maybe add some exploratory commandline commands on the remote machine to demonstrate that it's physically a different machine.

+Here is a video I made for MSAN692 showing [how to launch an AWS instance and start a Python-based web server](https://www.youtube.com/watch?v=qQncEJL6NHs&t=2s).

 ##  Discussion

 Login to AWS and go to your [AWS console](http://aws.amazon.com/console) and click on the "EC2" link.